-The duties of this council as it relates to the Department of Lay Activities shall be the following:
+The duties of this council shall be the following:

-1. To arrange for the missionary meetings of the church, to study its field of missionary activity, to counsel with the church board concerning the missionary program of the church, and to enlist every church member in some definite line of service.

-2. To direct the laymen in the following of specific areas of missionary service and to lead them into the campaigns sponsored by the Lay Activities Department:
+- 1. To arrange for the missionary meetings of the church, to study its field of missionary activity, to counsel with the church board concerning the missionary program of the church, and to enlist every church member in definite lines of service. - 2.
+To direct the laymen in, though not limited to, the following specific areas of missionary service sponsored by the Lay Activities Department. - a.

-- a.
 Literature distribution and circulation of missionary periodicals. - b.
 Bible course enrollments. - c.
-Community Services (medical missionary work). - d.
-Bible evangelism, including Bible evangelism crusades (Bible studies, cottage meetings, community Bible schools, lay preaching, street or plaza meetings). - e.
+Community Services (welfare and medical-missionary work). - d.
+Plans and provision for any needed disasterrelief operations. - e.
+Bible evangelism, including Bible evangelism crusades (Bible studies, cottage meetings, community Bible schools, lay preaching, street or plaza meetings). - f.
 Ingathering. - 3.
-To train members in missionary techniques by: - a.
-Conducting classes in how to give Bible studies and classes in other areas of missionary work.b.
-Demonstrating how this work is done. - c.
-Leading the members in active missionary service. - 4.
-To encourage reporting through the lay activities secretary and band leaders.
+To aid the church board in arranging territorial assignments. - 4.
+To train members in Christian witnessing. - a.
+Conducting classes in how to give Bible studies, personal missionary work, and in Community Services and disaster relief service.

-5. To supervise the Community Services of the church and serve in collaboration with the church board as the governing committee of the church's Community Services center.

-6. To cooperate with the lay activities department of the local field in carrying out its program.

-7. To disburse the local church missionary funds.

-8. To plan for and conduct the weekly and monthly missionary meetings as called for in the church calendar.
+- b.
+Giving practical demonstrations in how to do this work. - c.
+Leading the members in active missionary service. - 5.
+To encourage reporting through the lay activities secretary and band leaders. - 6.
+To supervise the Community Services activities of the church and serve as the governing committee of the church's Community Services center. - 7.
+To cooperate with the Department of Lay Activities of the local conference in carrying out its program. - 8.
+To disburse the local church missionary funds. - 9.
+To plan for and conduct the weekly and monthly missionary meetings as called for in the church calendar.

-Lay Activities Leader .- At the time of the annual election of church officers a lay activities leader should be chosen.
-This person should be considered as one carrying heavy responsibilities, since he must play an important part in training and leading the church into active missionary service.
-He is secretary of the Lay Activities Council, which meets each month.
-This council sponsors and coordinates all missionary programs within the local church and serves as the council for the Department of Lay Activities.
-Some of its specific functions for the Department of Lay Activities are to plan the Sabbath missionary meetings, lay evangelism, Community Services work, literature and visitation program, and the Ingathering crusade.
-It is also the duty of the lay activities leader to present to the church, in the monthly Sabbath missionary service and in church business meetings, a report on the total missionary activities of the church (see p.
-135).
+Lay Activities Leader. - The lay activities leader is elected by the church to lead in training and directing the church in active missionary service.
+He is chairman of the Lay Activities Council, which meets each month.
+It is his duty to present to the church, in the monthly Sabbath missionary service and in the church business meetings, a report on the total missionary activities of the church.

-Lay Activities Secretary.-The lay activities secretary elected by the church serves as the representative of the Adventist Book Center for all departments of the church.
-When cooperating closely with the lay activities leader, the secretary is able to render valuable service in the conduct and development of the missionary work of the church.
-The duties involved in this important office may be outlined as follows:
+Lay Activities Secretary. - The lay activities secretary is elected by the church and serves as the representative of the Adventist Book Center for all departments of the church.
+The secretary works closely with the lay activities leader in developing the missionary outreach programs of the church.
+The duties of the lay activities secretary are:

-1. To assist in the direction of the missionary activities of the church; to be present at all missionary meetings, keeping the minutes and endeavoring in every way to cooperate with the lay activities leader in fostering missionary activity.
+1. To assist in the direction of the missionary activities of the church.